MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### The Azure Quantum website

 [Azure Quantum (quantum.microsoft.com)](https://quantum.microsoft.com/) is a central resource for exploring quantum computing.
-You can play with the Copilot in Azure Quantum, a quantum-focused chatbot that helps you write code and better understand concepts.
+You can play with the Copilot in Azure Quantum, a quantum-focused chatbot that helps you write code and better understand quantum concepts.
+Try out Q# code samples in the online code editor, [Code with Azure Quantum](https://quantum.microsoft.com/experience/quantum-coding), submit your job the to the cloud-based Quantinuum H-Series Emulator, or open your code in [VS Code for the Web](https://vscode.dev/), all free of charge - all you need is a Microsoft (MSA) email account.
+To get started, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).
 You can also learn from experts and enthusiasts through blogs, articles and videos.
-And you can try out some Q# code samples in the online code editor, free of charge - all you need is a Microsoft (MSA) email account.
-To get started, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 [!INCLUDE [Copilot in Azure Quantum banner](includes/copilot-banner.md)]